 - and users from running malicious software that could destroy business continuity and productivity.

-- Monitoring and threat detection: Many organizations require monitoring as it’s a typical component of compliance regulations.
+- Monitoring and threat detection: Many organisations require monitoring as it’s a typical component of compliance regulations.
 If not done correctly, monitoring can give administrators a false sense of security.
 SSE provides administrators more visibility to user activity, devices connected to the environment and better mitigation to stop ongoing attacks.
 Firewall-as-a-Service capabilities offer better network segmentation control and methods to block and monitor network traffic.
-Any organization that struggles with monitoring cloud data access will benefit from SSE.
+Any organisation that struggles with monitoring cloud data access will benefit from SSE.

 - Remote user access: An at-home workforce needs connectivity to company resources, but administrators must set up capabilities with security as a priority.
-The challenge for organizations is allowing internet access while monitoring and blocking threats.
+The challenge for organisations is allowing internet access while monitoring and blocking threats.
 But the typical virtual private network (VPN) is not enough.
 SSE supports remote access users while providing administrators the necessary tools to monitor activity.

 - Identify sensitive data: As a business grows, the storage location for sensitive data gets lost in the mix.
 With SSE, administrators can find sensitive data and apply proper access controls across the environment.
-Administrators can find personally identifiable information (PII), financial data, healthcare information (if applicable) and any other data that must be protected from unauthorized access.
+Administrators can find personally identifiable information (PII), financial data, healthcare information (if applicable) and any other data that must be protected from unauthorised access.

 Choosing an SSE Solution

-Even though SSE was first coined in 2021, organizations can choose from several different vendor options.
+Even though SSE was first coined in 2021, organisations can choose from several different vendor options.
 If you don’t know what to look for, it can be difficult to determine the best vendor that will make it convenient for administrators to configure security settings yet provide enough coverage to fully protect sensitive cloud data.
 The first step is to research the vendor and identify past performance.
-An organization’s choice vendor should have a large customer base, several years of experience in the security industry and a strong research and development effort to continually improve.
+An organisation's choice vendor should have a large customer base, several years of experience in the security industry and a strong research and development effort to continually improve.

-- Long history in efficient cybersecurity: Many cybersecurity companies want to capitalize on the latest trends, and SSE is one of them.
+- Long history in efficient cybersecurity: Many cybersecurity companies want to capitalise on the latest trends, and SSE is one of them.
 Just because a company offers SSE doesn’t mean they do it well.
 Look for a company with a long history of deploying security tools and continually innovating new ways to make them more efficient.

 - Track record of “as a service” experience: Deploying secure cloud technology differs greatly from deploying on-premises infrastructure.
 “As a service” (e.g., SaaS, IaaS, PaaS) infrastructure requires its own configurations and best practices to avoid a large data breach.
 Find a vendor that works primarily with cloud infrastructure, cybersecurity and cloud integrations and hybrid environments.